grab/front-end-guide/README.md

 This study guide is inspired by ["A Study Plan to Cure JavaScript Fatigue"](https://medium.freecodecamp.com/a-study-plan-to-cure-javascript-fatigue-8ad3a54f2eb1#.g9egaapps) and is mildly opinionated in the sense that we recommend certain libraries/frameworks to learn for each aspect of front end development, based on what is currently deemed most suitable at Grab.
 We explain why a certain library/framework/tool is chosen and provide links to learning resources to enable the reader to pick it up on their own.
 Alternative choices that may be better for other use cases are provided as well for reference and further self-exploration.

+If you are familiar with front end development and have been consistently keeping up with the latest developments, this guide will probably not be that useful to you.
+It is targeted at newcomers to front end.

 If your company is exploring a modern JavaScript stack as well, you may find this study plan useful to your company too!
 Feel free to adapt it to your needs.
 We will update this study plan periodically, according to our latest work and choices.

 *- Grab Web Team*